Population of tetraneutron continuum in reactions of $^{8}$He on deuterium: Introduction

-An approach to $^{4}$n system tractable in terms of observables (namely, the reactions with neutron-rich halos) was presented in \cite{Grigorenko:2004}, wherein the $^{4}$n continuum is populated from the ``prearranged'' 4 neutron configurations in the ``atmosphere'' of a halo nucleus like $^{8}$He.
+An approach to $^{4}$n system tractable in terms of observables (namely, the reactions with neutron-rich halos) was presented in Ref.\ \cite{Grigorenko:2004}.
+In this work the $^{4}$n continuum is populated from the ``prearranged'' 4 neutron configurations in the ``atmosphere'' of a halo nucleus $^{8}$He.
 The approach predicts population at low $E_T(4n)$ energies, but this population is a result of a specific (very peripheral) initial state structure (ISS) sampling, modified by FSI and should not be considered a stand-alone resonance.
-The formation of such a low-energy continuum response is partly analogous to the mechanism of the ``soft dipole mode'' formation in halo nuclei: (i) relatively very weak FSI effects and (ii) strong low-energy concentration of the strength function due to the peripheral character of the halo wave functions (WF) and the periphery enhancement by electromagnetic transition operators \cite{Hansen:1987,Bertulani:1988,Grigorenko:2020}.
-Principal message of \cite{Grigorenko:2004} is that both halo character of $^{8}$He WF and $^{4}$n FSI are not sufficient to produce low-energy responce in the $^{4}$n continuum, additional peripheral assumption about reaction mechanism is required.
-In \cite{Lazauskas:2023} the data of \cite{Duer:2022} were analyzed under assumptions similar to Ref.\ \cite{Grigorenko:2004}.
-However, conclusion was made in \cite{Lazauskas:2023} that the $^{8}$He-induced source can directly explain the data of \cite{Duer:2022} without any peripheral assumptions.
-This is in a qualitative contradiction with the results of \cite{Grigorenko:2004}.
+The formation of such a low-energy continuum response is partly analogous to the mechanism of the ``soft dipole mode'' formation in halo nuclei: (i) relatively very weak FSI effects, but nevertheless, strong low-energy concentration of the strength function due to (ii) the peripheral character of the halo wave functions (WF) and (iii) the further periphery enhancement by electromagnetic transition operators \cite{Hansen:1987,Bertulani:1988,Grigorenko:2020}.
+Principal message of \cite{Grigorenko:2004} is that both halo character of $^{8}$He WF and $^{4}$n FSI are not yet sufficient to produce low-energy response in the $^{4}$n continuum, and additional assumption about peripheral nature of the reaction mechanism is required.